graijo/java-tutorial-for-beginners/README.md

 These private methods will improve code re-usability inside interfaces and will provide choice to expose only our intended methods implementations to users.These methods are only accessible within that interface only and cannot be accessed or inherited from an interface to another.

-static and private keywords use in abstract class and interface ??
 SS$$SS

 #### Why do we need ```default``` method implementations.